fpillet/NSLogger/README.markdown

 * Export logs to text files
 * Open raw buffered traces files that you brought back from client applications not directly connected to the log viewer

-Here is what it looks in action:
+Here is what it looks like in action:

 <p align="center">
   <img src="https://github.com/MonsieurDart/NSLogger/raw/swiftiosclient/Screenshots/demo_video.gif" title="Viewer Demo">